barteksc/modpdfium/README.md

 # modpdfium
+Instructions for building Pdfium from tag _android-7.1.1_r28_ with modified makefiles.
-Modified pdfium library from tag _android-5.1.1_r37_ used for [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid).
+This library is used by [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid).
-Version 5.1.1 is used because next releases contain additional dependecies.

-Added functions from 6.0.1 for finding bookmarks.

 ## How to build?
 I recommend building on Linux (virtual machine will suffice),